HelpingOtters/CST311/P1_Sockets/readme.md

 * Create server and client sockets
 * Learn to create sockets using TCP
 * Learn to create sockets using UDP

+# To Run
+* Open two terminals in the folder containing the files
+* Run the Server first on the first terminal using the command:
+    * `python UDPServer.py`
+* Run the Client on the second terminal using the command:
+    * `python UDPClient.py`
+* In the terminal running the client type a sentence in all lower case letters followed by `Enter` **Need to add instructions for TCP sockets**

+# Authors
+**Need to add the author for each file here**